frictionlessdata/tableschema-js/README.md

           // conversion failed
         }
     }).catch(function(error) {
-        // something went wrong and error variable has explanations })
+        // schema object is invalid and error variable has explanations })
   });
 });
 ```

-Following methods are available on `Resource` instances:
-* `iter(failFast = false, skipConstraints = false)` - Iter through the given dataset and return the converted dataset

 ## Goals